jostrm/azure-enterprise-scale-ml/README.md

     - Full list: https://docs.microsoft.com/en-us/python/api/azureml-pipeline-steps/azureml.pipeline.steps?view=azure-ml-py
 - A: With that said, ESML has a *`AutoML` first* approach.
     - Using this accelerates more, and enables easier & cheaper governance (unattended retraining with auto-hyperparameter tuning)

-**Q4:Does ESML support <ins>`BIG DATA` use cases? </ins>?** - Can I still get use ESML, which is Python focused, no PySpark?
-- A: ESML are an accelerator to `DEFINE` Azure ML Pipelines, which can have a `Synapse Spark step` or `DataBricksStep`, where you can wrhite `PySpark`
-- A: **But, first**. `What is BIG DATA?` I asked my collegeus on the Databricks team:

-    - A: -Well, If you have data below 8-10TB, No, but this is a grey zone here.
-    - A: ..If <1TB - definetely not BIG data.
-    - A: ...Above 10TB - Yes.
-Here you need a spark cluster.
-Azure ML CPU clusters is not a good tool here.
-    - AND: Looking at my own recent experience (past 2 years) - helping customers in 13 ML projects.

-        - None of the 13 ML-projects (models) was close to being BIG DATA (e.g. well below 1TB)
-        - A few was 100-500MB
-        - Most was 50-100MB
-        - Some was <15 MB
-    - Hence, ESML has a `<1TB` first approach, you might call it: *Small->Large Data* first approach.
-        - This is per model.
-The `AutoLake` is `PETA byte` scalable.
-- A: **Second**: `You CAN support BIG DATA in ESML`.
-The parts/step in the pipeline that do requires BIG DATA crunching performance, you can use an Synapse Spark step, or Azure Databricks notebook setp - Spark clusters, in the Azure ML Pipeline, in ESML.
-    - You will get mounted IN, BRONZE,SILVER per dateaset, and GOLD folder ablet to process data with Databricks - data will be automaticaly read & registered as Datasets by ESML in Azure ML Studio - ready for training.
-    - With that said, ESML is Python first, and has no <ins>accelerators</ins> build on top of PySpark yet (but it would be a good feature)

-**Q5:I <ins>DO NOT</ins> want to do ML** just `traditional data wrangling/analtyics` - Can I still use ESML, for just quick DEV & AutoLake for my project?
-- A: Yes.
-ESML or Azure ML is not tied to machine learning.
-Its all about "crunching data with cloud compute, and saving results (into a datalake in this case)"
-    - ESML even has predefined Azure ML Pipline templates to `ONLY` process data to `GOLD`, for you to use in your `Power BI` report, rather than having a `SCORE` step at the end.
-        - See `ESMLPipelinefactory`
-    - ESML puts a `project` , `enterprise`, `Autolake` concept on top of Azure compute power - the exact workload/analysis can be `ML, MILP, Multivariate`, or just a `Hello world counter`.
-- A: With that said.
-ESML has a <ins>*ML first*</ins> approach, the most <ins>accelerators</ins> are ML-specific.

 **Q: How was this accelerator born, and what is it based on?
 It this for me?**
  - A:Working with multiple enterprise customers (aviation, manufacturing, space, energy and retail industry), we noticed common `non-industry-specific` challenges, to scale across projects, that ESML solves - an organizational scalability.